umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Migrate-Existing-Site/Migrating-Users-To-Umbraco-Cloud/index.md

 Enter the code to verify the user with Umbraco ID.

-Once the user has been verified they will be redirected to the backoffice and their user has been migrated to Umbraco ID.
+Once the user has been verified, they will be redirected to the backoffice and their user has been migrated to Umbraco ID.